v-gilbert/quantumbenchmarkzoo/content/multi-level-benchmark/methodology/MNR.md

   Metric noise resources benchmarking method.
 ---

-{% assign benchmarking-initiatives = site.nav.Business-informations | where: "page-id", "benchmarking-initiatives" | first %}
+{% assign bi = site.nav.Business-informations | where: "page-id", "benchmarking-initiatives" | first %}

 # Metric Noise Resource (MNR)

 ## Motivation

-The Metric-Noise-Resource (MNR) methodology was introduced in 2022 by M. Fellous-Asiani et al. {% cite FellousAsiani2023 %} in the context of the <a href="{{ benchmarking-initiatives }}#quantum-energy-initiative-qei-2022" target="_blank">Quantum Energy Initiative</a> {% cite Auffves2022 %}.
+The Metric-Noise-Resource (MNR) methodology was introduced in 2022 by M. Fellous-Asiani et al. {% cite FellousAsiani2023 %} in the context of the <a href="{{ bi.url | prepend: site.baseurl }}#quantum-energy-initiative-qei-2022" target="_blank">Quantum Energy Initiative</a> {% cite Auffves2022 %}.
 The authors motivate the creation of this methodology by the need for a multi-level approach to understand and optimize the resource consumption of quantum computers.
 As explained by the authors, such an approach requires a strong knowledge of quantum processors at a physical level (e.g., quantum control) and at a software level (e.g., quantum error correction and quantum algorithms).
 This methodology aims to obtain a clear view of how resources will scale with the size of the computational task.

 ## Methodology